Camp Details

 8. Pick-up is at 2:00 PM each day.
 Students will meet you at the entrance to the building.

-9. Please contact me if you have any questions.
+9. Please contact me if you have any questions at 21csa17@gmail.com.
 The camp is designed both for students who have no experience with Model UN/Debate and for students who have participated in Model UN/Debate.
 If students come with a positive attitude and a desire to learn, the week will be great fun and an exceptional learning experience.
-I have been involved with Model UN for twenty-five years.
+I have been involved with Model UN for twenty-six years.
 There is no better activity for students to learn real life skills that will help them become better students, better communicators, better thinkers, better writers, better problem solvers, better negotiators, and better leaders.
 Thank you for giving your children this great opportunity for personal growth!
 See you soon.

 Yours in Diplomacy,